-The Project would also comply with goals and policies of the General Plan Housing Element by: providing a range of housing types (including low income rental units) to meet community needs; providing adequate housing sites to facilitate the development of a range of residential development types in San Fernando that help the city fulfill its fair share of regional housing needs; providing opportunities for mixed use and infill housing developments within the San Fernando Corridors Specific Plan areas as part of the City's overall revitalization strategy; providing housing opportunities for San Fernando's lower income population; utilizing zoning tools, including zone map amendments, variances, et cetera, to provide affordable units within housing projects; supporting collaborative partnerships with non-profit organizations and for-profit developers to provide greater access to affordable housing funds; and, encouraging the use of sustainable and green building features in new housing.
-(2014-2021 San Fernando General Plan Housing Element Goal 2.0, Policies 2.1, 2.2, 2.3, 2.5, 2.7, 2.9; Pgs.
-75-76).
+- ✓ Providing a range of housing types to meet community needs by collaborating with affordable housing developers and approving regulatory concession or incentives; - ✓ Providing adequate housing sites to facilitate the development of a range of residential development types in San Fernando that fulfill regional housing needs; - ✓ Providing opportunities for mixed use and infill housing development in the City's Corridors Specific Plan Areas as part of the City's overall revitalization strategy; - ✓ Providing affordable housing opportunities for San Fernando's lower income population, including extremely low income households, and households with special needs (such seniors and persons with disabilities, including persons with developmental disabilities); - ✓ Utilizing zoning tools, including zone map amendment, variances, shared parking agreements, etc.], to provide affordable units within market rate developments; - ✓ Supporting collaborative partnerships with non-profit organizations and for-profit developers to provide greater access to affordable housing funds; and, - Encouraging the use of sustainable and green building features in new housing.
+(2014-2021 General Plan Housing Element Goals 2.0, Policies 2.1, 2.2, 2.3, 2.5, 2.7, 2.9; Pgs.
+75-76) - c.
+Compliance with Historic Preservation Element Goals, Objectives, and Programs.
+In 2002, the City of San Fernando commissioned the preparation of a historic resources survey to identify potentially historic structures within the City.
+The survey, conducted by Cultural Resource Management, LLC, resulted in the identification 231 properties that could potentially merit designation as local historic resources.
+Of the five commercial properties identified, the J. C. Penney's building at 1140 San Fernando Road was one of the properties listed as a structure that could merit designation.
+The description provided of the building in the survey is as follows: